mlmargotto/DecSecOpsTools/docs/_posts/2013-05-19-shannon-entropy-of-various-file-formats.md

 ## File 1 – TestDoc.DOCX

-For a representative MS Word file that would be similar to what might be found on any computer, I used the word file to create the <a href="/media/Understanding-the-Role-of-Trust-in-the-Protection-of-Privacy.pdf">U nderstanding the Role of Trust in the Protection of Privacy</a> PDF file and named it “TestDoc.docx.”
+For a representative MS Word file that would be similar to what might be found on any computer, I used the word file to create the [Understanding the Role of Trust in the Protection of Privacy](/media/Understanding-the-Role-of-Trust-in-the-Protection-of-Privacy.pdf) PDF file and named it “TestDoc.docx.”
 Note that docx is the default file extension of MS Word 2010.

 ![TestDoc.docx](/images/TestDoc.docx-1024x464.png)